 Dates of and locations my next open Retreats:

 GET IN TOUCH

-Open Retreats - What do the typically involve?
+Open Retreats - What do they typically involve?

 One Day Retreat- Focus: Reality and Presence

-A dedicated and skillfully guided time to think reflect (individually or with others) - offering the possibility dedicating high quality space and time for reflecting (and sharing) on where you are at - here and now:
+A dedicated and skilfully guided time to think and reflect (individually or with others) - allowing you to dedicate high quality space and time for reflecting (and sharing) on where you are at - here and now:

 - What matters?

 Three Day Retreat -Focus: Practice, Process and Preparation